Duncan Mackellar, Junior: Biography

 His sister Lilias was involved in a scandal, in Hobart in 1817, culminating in her trial and acquittal on a charge of murdering a child who was conceived as a result of her adulterous relationship with John Drummond, husband of her sister, Elizabeth.
 Drummond and a servant woman, Mary Evers, were also charged, tried and acquitted.
 By order of Governor Macquarie, at Drummond's request, details of the trial were suppressed, by not being published in the Sydney Gazette, to avoid embarrassing Drummond's family in Britain.

-In 1825, he returned to Australia, with his wife and two children aboard, City of Edinburgh, a ship commanded by his uncle, also Duncan Mackellar, and owned by The Australian Company, of Edinburgh and Leith, in Scotland.
+In 1825, he returned to Australia, with his wife and two children aboard the City of Edinburgh, a ship commanded by his uncle, also Duncan Mackellar, and owned by The Australian Company, of Edinburgh and Leith, in Scotland.

 Mackellar's wife (Janet Jane née Leitch) was murdered, by an assigned convict, in the district of 'Upper Minto' (which extended as far south as modern-day Appin), near the Cowpastures, in 1828, while her husband was away at "the New Country".
 The New Country probably refers to the newer areas of settlement, at the time, which would include Braidwood where Mackellar was preparing to move onto the land granted to him.
 As a consequence of his loss and the earlier destruction of his house in a fire, Mackellar was given a second land grant by Governor Darling.

 Mackellar took up, with his uncle, Duncan Mackellar, a combined total of 3250 acres of land, near what is now the town of Braidwood, in 1829.
 His uncle's land, 'Strathalan', was sold, in 1836, to another sea captain who became a settler, Captain John Coghill, former captain of the East India Company's convict transport ship Mangles.
 Coghill later built 'Bedervale.
 Mackellar, Junior's, own two land grants, Jinglemoney and Gingamona, of 640 acres each, were west of the Shoalhaven River, in the vicinity of Bombay, in the County of Murray.
 He also had the right to graze on another 3000 acres of adjacent land that had not been granted or sold yet, or was otherwise not in immediate use, in return for an annual rental payment.

 A "Duncan McKellar", of the County of Murray, died in Sydney on Friday, 2 November 1838.
 After his death, Mackellar's landholdings were held in trust for his three sons.
 His uncle had previously returned to Scotland, in 1837, and was living there, in 1839.

-One of his sons was Alexander Mackellar (1821—1904), who was associated with the Australian Jockey Club and the foundation of Randwick Racecourse.
+One of his sons was Alexander Mackellar (1821–1904), who was associated with the Australian Jockey Club and the foundation of Randwick Racecourse.

-It is likely that two streets in Braidwood, Duncan Street and Mackellar Street, are named after Mackellar and his identically-named uncle.
+It is likely that two streets in Braidwood, Duncan Street and Mackellar Street, are named after Mackellar and his identically named uncle.